Clockspring27/Emotion-recognition/README.md

 # Emotion Recognition with Dimensionality Reduction and KNN

 This project focuses on developing a facial emotion recognition system using deep learning techniques.
-It includes data preparation, model training, evaluation, and deployment via a web interface.
+It includes data preparation, model training, evaluation, and deployment via Gradio.

 ## Features